Reviewed by Eleese Cunningham, RDN

 What to Eat and When

-While eating specific foods like beets before a run could help boost performance, according to Academy of Nutrition and Dietetic spokesperson Joy Dubost, PhD, RD, CSSD, nutrition is something athletes should consider all day long.
+While eating specific foods such as beets before a run could help boost performance, according to Academy of Nutrition and Dietetic spokesperson Joy Dubost, PhD, RD, CSSD, nutrition is something athletes should consider all day long.

 Dubost says to consider when you'll exercise when choosing meals.
-Before a morning workout, for instance, she says to eat a light breakfast or small snack like cereal with low fat milk, whole grain toast with peanut butter, eggs with 100 percent fruit juice, or fruit with low-fat yogurt.
+Before a morning workout, for instance, she says to eat a light breakfast or small snack such as cereal with low-fat milk, whole-grain toast with peanut butter, eggs with 100-percent fruit juice or fruit with low-fat yogurt.

-If you prefer to run later in the day, Dubost suggests start the morning with a carbohydrate-laden breakfast (cereal, whole grain bagels, or yogurt and fruit); have a light, balanced lunch (sandwich with cheese and turkey or other lean meats, or whole grain pasta with vegetables); a dinner with lean protein (such as grilled skinless chicken breast, brown rice or baked potato, and steamed veggies); and a filling snack (a hardboiled egg with slice of whole grain toast and peanut butter; low fat cheese with whole grain crackers).
+If you prefer to run later in the day, Dubost suggests start the morning with a carbohydrate-laden breakfast (cereal, whole-grain bagels, or yogurt and fruit); have a light, balanced lunch (sandwich with cheese and turkey or other lean meats, or whole-grain pasta with vegetables); a dinner with lean protein (such as grilled skinless chicken breast, brown rice or baked potato, and steamed veggies); and a filling snack (a hardboiled egg with a slice of whole-grain toast and peanut butter; low fat cheese with whole grain crackers).